Our partners are so important and we accomplish a lot when we work together . Meet our board members, community allies and friends!

 nathan Glaza; dvm, Board member and vet

 Dr Glaza is our farm and wildlife vet as well as a Board Member.
 We greatly appreciate his being open to whatever problems and creatures we encounter!!
 Dr. Glaza graduated in 2010 from Auburn University as a Doctor of Veterinary Medicine.
 Dr. Glaza owns Licking Valley Veterinary, an ambulatory vet service serving Bracken, Campbell, Kenton and Pendleton counties.
-Dr. Glaza also sponsors several education opportunities each year for all ages.
+Dr. Glaza also sponsors several education opportunities each year for all ages and is a mentor teacher for veterinary students.
 His website is http://www.lickingvalleyvet.com/

 Jan Scaglione, B.S., M.T., PharmD, Clinical Toxicologist

 Jan is a passionate organic gardener and avid cook of her gardens bounty.
 There is always some experiment going on in her garden each year, designed to enhance her understanding of the balance of sun, water, and soil with various varieties of heirloom plants.
 She is a longtime advocate of animals and their safety, and has helped amass a respectable set of animal toxicology resources at the Cincinnati Drug and Poison Information Center where she has been employed since 1994.
 She is a graduate of both Wright State University and University of Cincinnati, and holds 3 Bachelor of Science degrees and a doctorate in pharmacy.
 She became Board Certified in Clinical Toxicology in 2002, and specializes in animal and human toxicology, with a special emphasis on substance abuse.